polartron/midnight/index.md

 ![Rock Paper Scissors Royale](/assets/images/rpsr.png)
 ```
-Name: Open Netcode
+Name: Rock Paper Scissors Royale
 Status: Work in progress
 Company: Spillkaminen
 When: 2021-2022
 Role: Owner
 ```
 Rock Paper Scissors Royale is a simple battle royale game with simple rules.
 You are made out of rock, paper or scissors.
 When you touch something you can beat you become that new type.
 Fight your way to the center and become the last player standing.
-This game is made with Unity DOTS using Open Netcode, the networking library I've made.
+This game is made with Unity DOTS using Open Netcode.
 <hr>
 ![Mosaic](/assets/images/mosaic.png)
 ```
+Name: Mosaic
 Status: Released
 Company: Krillbite Studio
 Length: 2016-2018